October 6, 2025

 Methodology: How we picked the best prepaid SIM cards

-There are over 50 prepaid phone plans in the U.S, which means that there are over 50 prepaid SIM cards to choose from.
-It can be overwhelming to narrow down the best prepaid phone plans , and just as equally overwhelming to narrow down the best prepaid SIM cards, as the reasons for activation vary.
-We chose to focus on travel as the main instigator for finding a prepaid SIM card, in which case, it was important that we considered the following:
+There are more than 50 prepaid phone plans in the U.S., which means that there are more than 50 prepaid SIM cards to choose from.
+It can be overwhelming to narrow down the best prepaid phone plans and just as overwhelming to narrow down the best prepaid SIM cards, as the reasons for activation vary.
+We chose to focus on travel as the main motivator for finding a prepaid SIM card, in which case, it was important that we considered the following:

 • Affordability